top of page

 Contact Information for Data Protection Matters

-All queries, complaints, or subject access requests should be directed to our Data Protection Officer:
+All queries, complaints, or subject access (SAR) requests should be directed to our Data Protection Officer:

 userdata@shirecabs.co.uk